Pecan Island, Louisiana: Culture

+In August 2026, plans were announced by SpaceX to construct a 125000 acre launch site for its Starship rocket near the community on land previously owned by Exxon at a cost of around $100 billion.

 Hurricane Rita

 Most residents evacuated under the threat of Hurricane Rita, which obliterated most of the homes there and forced the closure of the community's school - Pecan Island High School.
 As with most Gulf coastal towns, future growth will be regulated by FEMA construction guidelines following the 2005 hurricanes, meaning new homes will be somewhat more expensive to construct, due to the increased elevation requirement.

+Map of Marsh Types within the Pecan island, Louisiana, Area.
+Light green is fresh marsh; dark green is intermediate marsh; yellow and brown are upper and lower cheniers, and blue is open water.

 Local events

 Pecan Island has a Mardi Gras and is bustling with duck hunters in the winter months.

 Morgan effigy

 A carved deer antler figurine known as the "Morgan Effigy" was found in fill dirt taken from the nearby Morgan Mounds site.
-The location, a pre-Columbian Coastal Coles Creek culture archaeological site, was occupied between 700 and 1000 CE.
+The location, a pre-Columbian Coastal Coles Creek culture archaeological site, was occupied between 700 and 1000 AD.
 The artistic stylization of the small sculpture shows it may have been a human death figure.
 The presence of bones in the same fill dirt means it was interred as a grave good, possibly with a prominent member of the community.
 It is the only known Coles Creek culture artwork to be found that is not made from ceramic.

+Not only is Pecan island unique in the occurrence of the Morgan effigy, but the small chenier complex that it lies upon is also unique among the cheniers of the Louisiana Chenier Plain for the diversity and complexity of prehistoric cultural deposits.
+It almost contains 60% of the Native American mounds reported from the Louisiana Chenier Plain.
+Its local Native American mounds are also organized in more complex arrangements than found elsewhere in the Louisiana Chenier Plain.
+Finally, of the entire Louisiana Chenier Plain, Pecan island contains the only known prehistoric cemeteries for the area's early Copell and Veazey occupations; the only known mounds dating to the Marksville period; and the area's largest, most complex Coles Creek mound site.
+The reason that Pecan island was the locus of so much prehistoric activity is unknown.